The Journeyman Project (video game)

-The Journeyman Project is a time travel adventure computer game developed by Presto Studios.
+The Journeyman Project is a 1993 adventure game developed and published by Presto Studios.

 Gameplay

 The game features a first-person perspective.
-The protagonist sees a display, a rectangle shaped visor (acting as a monocle for Agent 5).
+The protagonist sees a display, a rectangle-shaped visor (acting as a monocle for Agent 5).
 This user interface helps to reduce the movie size and maintain relatively high frame rates.
 Controls work as four interface buttons located below the screen.
 They move Agent 5 forward and backward, and rotate Agent 5 left and right.

-The Journeyman Project was billed as interactive movie adventure game, where the player is presented with several clues and puzzles that must be solved in order to move on or finish the level.
+The Journeyman Project was billed as an interactive movie adventure game, where the player is presented with several clues and puzzles that must be solved in order to move on or finish the level.
 Items that the player finds can be helpful or harmful as he attempts to explore his surroundings.
 The most important of these items are the seven bio-chips, which enhance the player-character's abilities in various ways.
 The game's user interface stores the bio-chips in a special "bio-chip panel", which serves as a "quick-menu" for activating and deactivating the various chips.